evodify/population-genetic-analyses/ABBA-BABA/README.md

 Rscript ABBA_BABA_jackknife.r genotypeCallsFile.freq tests.csv
 ```

-where `genotypeCallsFile.freq` is the file obtained in the previous step. `test.csv` is a fine defining tests to perform.
+where `genotypeCallsFile.freq` is the file obtained in the previous step. `test.csv` is a file defining tests to perform.

 An example of `test.csv`:
 ```